Updated on September 6, 2022

 • Aphakia (absence of the natural eye lens)

-When to See a Doctor for Small Pupils
+When to See a Doctor for Pinpoint Pupils

 Diagnosis

 To diagnose pinpoint pupils, your doctor will conduct a comprehensive eye exam.
-Diagnostic testing may include:
+Your doctor will observe your pupil size, appearance, and behavior in bright and normal lighting conditions.

 • Magnetic resonance imaging (MRI)